Solved

 • Watch for sharp edges

-Outer panels are smooth, but internal parts are full of sharp machined edges.
+Outer panels are smooth, but internal parts have sharp machined edges.
 Wear protective gloves and arm sleeves.

 • Water appliances can leak